metauni/metauni.github.io/posts/private/private.md

 ## Instructions

-On the Roblox page for one of the private servers (e.g. [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept)) click on the `Server` and `Create Private Server`.
+On the Roblox page for one of the private servers (e.g. [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept)) click on the `Servers` and `Create Private Server`.
 You can find your private server by either navigating to the Roblox page for the game and returning to the `Server` tab, or under `Inventory > Private Servers` (see the left hand side of the Roblox homepage, under the hamburger menu).
 The Inventory is also where you can cancel your subscription to the private server (which auto-renews monthly).

 When you are ready to run your event, click `Join` under Private Servers (if you join the non-private version of the experience, you will still be able to enter the world but you will not be able to control it).